-- Masters Thesis
+- Master's Thesis

 - Dissertation

 - Early Career

+- Busch Graduate Student Research Award

 These grants are open to RSS members only.
-The Masters Thesis Grant and the Dissertation Grant designed to promote and enhance research leading to a degree by students working in substantive areas relevant to rural sociology.
+The Master's Thesis Grant, and the Dissertation Grant, and the Busch Award are designed to promote and enhance research leading to a degree by students working in substantive areas relevant to rural sociology.
 The Early Career Grant is designed to promote and enhance the professional growth of rural sociologist members who received their postgraduate degrees within the last five years.
-This nominee would normally be a PhD, but it could also include practitioners with a Masters degree.
+This nominee would normally be a PhD, but it could also include practitioners with a Master's degree.
 Proposals by individuals would be funded to support teaching, research, or the application of rural sociology.